TuanDao2002/react-api-dictionary/README.md

   * Announce users to scroll up to view all of the content if it is overflow
   * Have a loading effect (using Font Awesome) while waiting for response
 * Link to the website: https://react-dictionary.herokuapp.com/
+* Warning: Cookie must be enabled in order to use the website